 General responsibilities of the U.S. ICE

-The U.S. ICE has taken on the responsibilities of eradicating and disrupting terrorist cells and organizations that activate in the U.S. The Immigration and Customs Enforcement has therefore been able to target possible terrorists and criminals, impeding them for prosecution or deportation procedures.
+The U.S. ICE has taken on the responsibility of eradicating and disrupting terrorist cells and organizations that activate in the U.S. Immigration and Customs Enforcement has therefore been able to target possible terrorists and criminals, impeding them for prosecution or deportation procedures.
 Our US immigration lawyer can offer information on this topic.

 Attributions of the ICE in the U.S.